Thursday, September 24, 2009

 & SD23 Board of Trustees

-It has been 10 Years since SD23 used Lies, Fraud & Malfeasance to Wrongfully Dismiss Custodian Fisher.
+It has been 11 Years since SD23 Kelowna used Lies, EI Fraud, a Fraudulent ROE and a staged Fake Layoff to Wrongfully Dismiss Custodian Fisher.

 During that time between 1000 - 2500 students have not enrolled in SD23 because of the bad publicity surrounding SD23's hypocrisy and mishandling of the Wrongful Dismissal of Mr. Fisher.